-The NCAA Men's Water Polo Committee will tentatively conduct a mandatory administrative meeting at 5:30 p.m., Friday, December 6, prior to the championship banquet, to review championship procedures.
+The NCAA Men's Water Polo Committee will tentatively conduct a mandatory administrative meeting at 5:30 p.m., Friday, March 19, prior to the championship banquet (which the banquet will not take place this year), to review championship procedures.
 It is mandatory that each institution's athletics director or senior woman administrator (or designated administrator other than a member of the coaching staff) and the head coach attend the meeting.
 Representatives of the host committee will be asked to attend this meeting.